Famous Art Festivals Globally Worth Visiting

-Art festivals are awesome ways to see creativity, culture, and how people express themselves.
-They're great spots for artists, performers, and visitors to meet up, get ideas, and check out art of all kinds.
-If you're into art, traveling to learn about different cultures, or just want to try something new, going to a top art festival can really change things for you.
-This guide looks at some of the most well-known art festivals around the world that are worth a visit.
+Art festivals offer great ways to see creativity, culture, and how people express themselves.
+They provide spots for artists, performers, and visitors to meet, share ideas, and view all kinds of art.
+If you love art, travel to learn about cultures, or just seek something new, a top art festival can change your outlook.
+This guide covers some of the world's best-known art festivals worth visiting.

 1. Venice Biennale, Italy